-Berlin remains one of the most popular and eclectic metropolises in the Atlas Obscura community—a much deserved position for one of the funkiest cities on the globe.
-A patchwork of visual and cultural mishmash, Berlin defies definition.
+Berlin remains one of the most popular and eclectic metropolises in the Atlas Obscura community—a much-deserved position for one of the funkiest cities on the globe.
+A visual and cultural mishmash, Berlin defies definition.

 This carefully concocted five-day trip features highlights discovered by our travelers over the last several years, combined with a wide array of encounters with those who call Berlin home.
-With its edgy contemporary art scenes, complex history, and seemingly endless beer options, this investigation will leave you in awe of this shape-shifting city in the heart of Europe.
-Our trip will also coincide with the 500th anniversary of Martin Luther's "95 Theses," which sparked the Protestant Reformation in 1517; with local events taking place all over Berlin in celebration, there will be a festive air about the whole city.
+With its edgy contemporary art scenes, a complex history, and seemingly endless beer options, this investigation will leave you in awe of this shape-shifting city in the heart of Europe.
+Our trip will also coincide with the 500th anniversary of Martin Luther's "95 Theses," which sparked the Protestant Reformation in 1517.
+With local events taking place all over Berlin in celebration, there will be a festive air throughout the whole city.

-This trip caps off at between 30 and 35 travelers.
+This trip caps off at 20 travelers.
 The itinerary includes:

 - Curious collections: Slip into some of Europe's most eclectic museums, paying homage to medical history and anatomy as well as technology and the abstract.